Super Lawyers

 These are plaintiffs’ verdicts that give some idea of the settlement amount and jury payouts you see in successful herpes encephalitis case that settles or goes to verdict.

-Why are there no verdicts or settlements in 2022 or 2023?
-Not many of these cases go to trial or settlement are almost always confidential.
+Why are there no verdicts or settlements in 2024?
+Not many of these cases go to trial and herpes lawsuit settlements are almost always confidential.
+But there are also not that many of these cases.
+There are no birth injury lawyers who have handled tons of these lawsuits.
+They are, thankfully, relatively rare.

-But keep in mind that each case is very different, and it is impossible for any case or series of cases to predict the value of another.
+Keep in mind when looking at these settlement amounts and jury payouts that each case is very different, and it is impossible for any case or series of cases to predict the value of another.
 Still, these jury payouts and settlement amounts in herpes encephalitis lawsuits do put the settlement value of these claims in some context.

 pes encephalitis and ordered an MRI, which confirmed the diagnosis.
 Unfortunately, treatment was too late, as the child had suffered severe brain damage.
 The brain damage resulted in the child being mentally retarded, unable to speak, and partial paralysis of his left side.
 The infant’s parents sued the emergency room doctor for failing to diagnose properly the child’s condition.
 Plaintiffs claimed Defendant should have conducted a CT scan during the initial visit given the infant’s symptoms and in failing to do so resulted in a delay in diagnosis.
 The defendant argued the initial diagnosis was appropriate with the infant’s symptoms.
 A Santa Monica jury found for the Plaintiffs and rendered a $6,541,280 verdict.